ibm-cloud-architecture/vaccine-solution-main/README.md

 The content of this repository is presented [in a BOOK view](https://ibm-cloud-architecture.github.io/vaccine-solution-main/), and the goal is to run all those components together on multi cloud environments.

+## The solution repositories

+* [Order manager microservice](https://github.com/ibm-cloud-architecture/vaccine-order-mgr): Expose API to manage vaccine order.
+Based on Appsody Quarkus stack with reactive programming implementation.
+Consume messages on the orders topic.
+* [Reefer IoT simulator](https://github.com/ibm-cloud-architecture/vaccine-reefer-simulator): A python service to simulate sending sensor telemetries to Kafka, with exposed API to control the simulation and the demonstration for anomaly detection and cold chain temperature monitoring.

 ## Building this booklet locally

 The content of this repository is written with markdown files, built with Gatsby.
 For more information, see the [README for the docs](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docs/README.md).